Search

 AI foundations

-Develop strategies for human-AI collaboration and frameworks to deliver AI-driven solutions for organizations.
-Graduate prepared to address ethical considerations and responsible AI deployment.
+Design effective human-AI collaboration strategies and build frameworks that deliver real-world, AI-driven solutions.
+Graduate prepared to lead ethical and responsible AI deployment across industries.

 Cutting-edge skills in AI

-Bridge technology and business with a comprehensive curriculum that emphasizes artificial intelligence, and covers topics such as cloud computing, machine learning, deep learning, generative AI, AI applications in business, and more.
+Bridge technology and business with a comprehensive curriculum focused on cloud computing, machine learning, deep learning, generative AI, and real-world business applications.

 At Johns Hopkins Carey Business School, our MBA and specialized Master of Science programs are designed for students to advance business skills and thrive in the rapidly changing global market.